bkellenb/intello_deepLearning/projects/solarPanels/README.md

 * For semantic segmentation (U-Net) models (calculated over pixels; |.| = count):
   * Precision: average of |true positives| / (|true positives| + |false positives|) over all object categories
   * Recall: average of |true positives| / (|true positives| + |false negatives|) over all object categories
+  * Recall at different levels of intersection: detection counts as correct if its intersection with true object is at least the given number of pixels (area).
+Note that one detection spanning across multiple ground truth objects is not penalised.

 ### Faster R-CNN (RGB+DHM+DSM+NIR+slope+aspect)